Neamar/featureless-job-queue/README.md

 Very simple job queue focusing on high performance / high throughput.

 There are very decent job queue for more complex use cases (TTL, job retries, priority, progress indicator).
-If you're interested in this kind of feature, have a look at [Kue](https://github.com/Automattic/kue).
+If you're interested in this kind of features, have a look at [Kue](https://github.com/Automattic/kue).

 However, those features comes with tradeoff -- tons of calls to Redis' HSET, potential stuck jobs spoiling concurrency, and `O(log(n))` operations to pop something in a priority queue.